By Charles A. Francis

 Why all the Confusion?

-In addition, there are so many different forms of meditation, and each one has different techniques.
+The main reason for the confusion is that there are so many different forms of meditation, and each one has different techniques.
 This makes meditation for beginners even more confusing because many people don’t realize that each form of meditation has a slightly different purpose.

 When I finally did learn how to meditate, I realized that meditation for beginners didn’t have to be so complicated.